jaspector

 County office contact information is public, but no inspection windows were posted for general building work.

-Typical inspection sequence: No public county general building inspection sequence found.
+Typical sequence: No public county general building inspection sequence found.
 Floodplain and OSSF inspections, if applicable, should be confirmed directly with the county or TCEQ.

-Do I need a building permit in unincorporated Runnels County, TX?
+01 Do I need a building permit in unincorporated Runnels County, TX?

 No public general county building-permit requirement was found for unincorporated Runnels County.
 Verified narrower controls include county subdivision regulation and county floodplain administration.
 OSSF authority appears to be state-served through TCEQ Region 3.

-How do I apply for a building permit in unincorporated Runnels County, TX?
+02 How do I apply for a building permit in unincorporated Runnels County, TX?

-1. Do not assume a general county building permit is required in unincorporated Runnels County.
+To apply for a building permit in unincorporated Runnels County, TX, follow these steps: 1.
+Do not assume a general county building permit is required in unincorporated Runnels County.
 2. First verify whether the parcel is in city limits, floodplain, or part of a subdivision that triggers county subdivision review.
 3. If the project involves unincorporated subdivision activity, review the posted county subdivision regulations and coordinate with county officials before recording plats or starting regulated subdivision development.
 4. If the parcel is in a floodplain, coordinate with the county's listed floodplain administrator contact before work begins.
 5. If the project requires an on-site sewage facility permit and no local authorized agent covers the parcel, contact TCEQ Region 3 because Runnels County is in the state-served region.
 6. For residential work in unincorporated areas, evaluate whether Texas HB 2833 private-inspection rules may apply, depending on the project and location.